embeepea-scratch/snapshot-feeder/README.md

 and importing new Data Snapshot nodes into the site is as follows:

-  1. Add new batches of images to the appropriate directories under IMAGE_ROOT on the image server
+  1. Add new batches of images to the appropriate directories under `IMAGE_ROOT` on the image server.
+It does not really matter how many images are added, or whether images are added to all of the data sources, or just some.
+It _is_ important, though, that a complete set of resolutions be added for each date for which images are added to a data source.
-  2. Run the _feeder_ script on the image server
+  2. Run the _feeder_ script on the image server to update the feed files.
-  3. Click the _Run Import Now_ button on the Data Snapshots module settings page in the Drupal administrative user interface
+  3. Click the _Run Import Now_ button on the Data Snapshots module settings page in the Drupal administrative user interface to import the new feed files and create the corresponding Data Snapshot nodes.

-The `feeder` script can also be run with varous command-line arguments which cause it to behave differently, for example to regenerate new feed files for all images, or to limit the number of images included in any one snapshot feed file.
+`feeder` can also be run with varous command-line arguments which cause it to behave differently, for example to regenerate new feed files for all images, or to limit the number of images included in any one snapshot feed file.
 Run `feeder --help`, or see the source